 port Specify a custom port for the YBA UI to run on.

 keyStorePassword Password for the Java keystore.
-Auto-generated if left empty.
+Automatically generated if left empty.

 appSecret Play framework crypto secret.
-Auto-generated if left empty.
+Automatically generated if left empty.

 OAuth related settings are described in the following table.
 Only set these fields if you intend to use OIDC SSO for your YugabyteDB Anywhere installation (otherwise leave it empty).